-Applicants for the BS in Biological Sciences must have completed these courses in preparation for upper-level study:
+Applicants for the B.S. in Biological Sciences must have completed these courses in preparation for upper-level study:

-General Chemistry (including lab)
+General Chemistry (including lab) 8 hours

-Physics (including lab)
+Physics (including lab) 8 hours

-Calculus
+Calculus 4 hours

-Biology (including lab)
+Biology (including lab) 8 hours

+Organic Chemistry I and II (including lab) 8 hours

-The course of study for the BS in Biological Sciences requires 60 semester hours, which include 28 hours of core courses, plus 32 hours of required courses and designated electives within their chosen specialization area.
-All designated electives must be approved by the faculty advisor.
+The course of study for the B.S. in Biological Sciences requires 60 semester hours, which include 20 hours of core courses, plus 40 hours of required courses and designated electives within their chosen specialization area.
+All designated electives must be approved by the faculty e.

-Students must complete the following core courses with grades of "C" or better (grades of "C-" or below are not acceptable) in the Biological Sciences.
+Students must complete the following core courses in biology with grades of "C" or better (grades of "C-" or below are not acceptable).
+The math and writing core courses must be completed with grades of "C-" or better.